Malhotra22cad/cryptoexplorer/README.md

 # cryptoexplorer
-a project based on routes, web-scrapping and graphs
+a dynamic web based project based on routes, web-scrapping and graphs